How Much Does a Medical Answering Service Cost?

 It’s also important to understand how a minute is defined.
 Does it only include talk time?
 How is wrap-up time, administration work, and hold time billed?
 Are minutes rounded to the nearest second, or calculated and summed into 6, 12, or 18-second increments?
 There are many factors that add to the perception of a low, per-minute cost.
 However, extra fees and charges can be very expensive and add up quickly.

-3. Per Unit Pricing
+Per Unit / Per Call Pricing

 Pay-as-you go is the simplest, most transparent medical answering service pricing model.
 This consumption-based option measures billable units defined as specific events.
 Event include inbound and outbound calls, emails, faxes, SMS, and patching.
 This model can help your organization optimize staffing and the flow of communications by seeing all billing details illustrating the overall picture of your call volume footprint.